Cleveland Tin Project – Tasmania

 Cleveland Tin Project operated as an underground mine from 1908 – 1917 and more recently by Aberfoyle Resources from 1968 – 1986.

 The total ore mined to date is 5.65mt @ 0.68% Sn & 0.28% Cu, producing 23,519t of Sn and 9,691t of Cu.
+The mine closed in 1986.

 Historical workings extend more than 400m below the surface.
 Mechanised sub-level overhead benching mining method was used.
 The conventional cassiterite recovery process of gravity followed by flotation was engaged, and the mine benefited from underground and surface infrastructure rehabilitation in1990.